xrgtn/ffmpeg-i386pic/README.md

 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

+ffmpeg-i386pic fork aims to add PIC support to i386 assembler code in ffmpeg.
+Currently only several asm (and one C file) have been fixed.
+Given that ffmpeg's asm codebase is about 3 times that of libx264, it will take several months of hacking.

 ## Libraries

 * `libavcodec` provides implementation of a wider range of codecs.